-While writing user stories, one has to consider and predict all types of users a system can have.
+While writing user stories, one must consider and predict all types of users a system can have.
 One good example here could consist of a travel reservation website.
 Here, the various kinds of users could be frequent fliers, vacation planners, and so on.

 Some important facts and benefits on user stories, as described by mountain goat software, are as follows:

-- Balance is Vital – An essential observation in software projects is that if either of the two sides (user and the technical team) begins to dictate, the overall development and quality suffer.
+- Balance is Vital – An important observation in software projects is that if either of the two sides (user and the technical team) begins to dictate, the overall development and quality suffer.